CiscoDevNet/terraform-provider-fmc/docs/resources/device_cluster.md

 subcategory: "Devices"
 description: |-
   This device manages FTD Device Cluster configuration.
-  Configuration of the Cluster is taken from the control node and this is the node that should be configured from Terraform level.
-Nevertheless, please make sure that the Terraform configuration of all control and data nodes is consistent.
+  Configuration of the Cluster is replicated from the Cluster Control Node.
+Nevertheless, please make sure that the configuration of the control and all the data nodes is consistent.
   The following actions are not supported:
   Renaming the cluster,Disabling/Enabling cluster node,Changing cluster control node,
 ---